AdrianCurtin/processFNIRS2/README.md

 [Citation information to be added]

 ## Contact
-For questions or support, contact Adrian Curtin at abc48@drexel.edu
+For questions or support, contact Dr. Adrian Curtin at adrian.b.curtin@drexel.edu